-Is the EU About To End ‘Free’ Data?An interview with Former Senior Adviser to the Undersecretary of Commerce for Intellectual Property, Professor of Law at Loyola Law School, Los Angeles
+Is the EU About To End ‘Free’ Data?An interview with Former Senior Adviser to Professor of Law at Loyola Law School, Los Angeles

 Last month, the EU approved the first comprehensive revision of copyright law in the European Union in almost 20 years.
 The Digital Single Market directive covers everything from the use of AI to data-mining, the role of Internet aggregators, streaming video and artists’ rights.

 BRINK spoke to Justin Hughes, who worked in the Obama administration as Senior Adviser to the Undersecretary of Commerce for Intellectual Property, about how the directive is likely to affect businesses operating in the European Union.

 BRINK: Which businesses/industries are going to be most impacted by this directive?